ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/totals_components.md

  numeric – nulls allowed
 * Amend Total – Select whether Total Variable for the target period should be automatically corrected, Boolean
-* Predictive Variable – Previous or current period total, numeric
+* Predictive Variable – Previous or current period total, numeric – nulls allowed
-* Auxiliary Variable – optional, numeric – nulls allowed
+* Auxiliary Variable – Numeric – nulls allowed
+* Precision – Numeric – nulls allowed

 The Amend Total variable determines whether the Total or Components variable will be corrected through application of the method.
 The chosen variable